oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     	database secret created successfully and schema already exists for customer
 		```

-		> What happens when you use the Oracle Backend for Spring Boot CLI **bind** command?
-		When you run the `bind` command, the Oracle Backend for Spring Boot CLI does several things for you:

-    	* TODO
-		* Magics and fireworks

 5. Create Database Objects

-	The services are using LuquiBase so when the service get's deployed the `tables` and sample `data` will be created and inserted.
+	The services are using LiquiBase [LiquiBase](https://www.liquibase.org/.
+Liquibase is an open-source database schema change management solution which enables you to manage revisions of your database changes easily.
+When the service get's deployed the `tables` and sample `data` will be created and inserted by LiquiBase.

 6. Deploy the services